-In 1998, the Clifton Corridor Transportation Management Association (CCTMA) was formed to help mitigate congestion in the Corridor through various Transportation Demand Management (TDM) options including car and van pooling, public transportation, biking and walking.
-The CCTMA, one of seven TMA's in the Atlanta area, strongly encourages alternative work arrangements and its members include Emory University and its Hospital and Clinics, the Centers for Disease Control and Prevention, Children's Healthcare of Atlanta, Wesley Woods Center, the Ben Franklin Academy, Emory Conference Center Hotel, Emory Point Gables and the University Inn (Visit the CCTMA website for more info: www.cctma.org).
-Though the TDM options help to reduce single occupancy vehicles in the Corridor, a transit alternative is greatly needed and critical to the future of this thriving economic center of activity.
+In 1998, the Clifton Corridor Transportation Management Association (CCTMA) was formed to help mitigate congestion in the corridor through various transportation demand management (TDM) options including car and vanpooling, public transportation, biking, and walking.
+The CCTMA, one of seven transportation management associations in the Atlanta area, strongly encourages alternative work arrangements.
+Its members include Emory University and its hospital and clinics, CDC, Children's Healthcare of Atlanta, Wesley Woods Center, the Ben Franklin Academy, Emory Conference Center Hotel, the University Inn, The Point, and the City of Decatur.
+Though the TDM options help to reduce single-occupancy vehicles in the corridor, a transit alternative is greatly needed and critical to the future of this thriving economic center of activity.

-Corridor History & Studies to Date
+Corridor History and Studies to Date